filipolszewski/filip-olszew-blog/2-abstraction-part1.md

 - Alternative approach to teaching OOP
 - Understanding evolution of software & technology

-# That once Clean Code rule
+# That one Clean Code rule

 If you have already read Clean Code book, I have a question for you (if you recruit people, perhaps it's a cool question to ask on an interview?):